VArtzy/gemini-llm-cli/README.md

 # GEMINI on your Terminal

-## Command line and coding assistant without ever leaving your terminal
+## FREE and Effective Command line and coding assistant without ever leaving your terminal

 ## Installation